 A new technique for proving timing properties for timing-based algorithms is described; it is an extension of the mapping techniques previously used in proofs of safety properties for asynchronous concurrent systems.
 The key to the method is a way of representing a system with timing constraints as an automaton whose state includes predictive timing information.
 Timing assumptions and timing requirements for the system are both represented in this way.
 A multivalued mapping from the "assumptions automaton" to the "requirements automaton" is then used to show that the given system satisfies the requirements.
-The technique is illustrated with two simple examples, a resource manager and a signal relay.
+The technique is illustrated with two simple examples, a resource manager and a signal relay system, and a third, more complex example of a two-process race system.
 The technique is shown to be complete, that is, if some automaton with certain timing assumptions has certain timing behavior, than there exists a mapping from the "assumptions automaton" to the "requirements automaton".